apache/nuttx/configs/dk-tm4c129x/README.txt

        The default units is degrees Fahrenheit, but that is easily reconfigured.
 See the discussin above in the paragraph entitled "Temperature Sensor".

+  ipv6:
+  ----
+    This is another version of the NuttShell configuration.
+It is very similar to the nsh configuration except that it has IPv6 enabled and IPv4 disabled.
+Several network utilities that are not yet available under IPv6 are disabled.